samkearney/esta-ngl/docs/tutorial/introduction.rst

 *********

 A UDR library consists of a collection of related interface and property definitions, and/or device definitions.
-Examples of possible libraries are a collection of color control methods or a group new lighting devices from a specific manufacturer in 2020.
+Examples of possible libraries are a collection of color control methods or a group of new lighting devices from a specific manufacturer in 2021.